UEFA Euro 2024 Group E

 Group E of UEFA Euro 2024 took place from 17 to 26 June 2024.
 The group contained Belgium, Slovakia, Romania, and Ukraine.
-All four teams finished with four points, making it the first (and the only as of at least 2028) European Championship, and the first major tournament since Group E of the 1994 FIFA World Cup, where all teams in a group had the same amount of points.
+All four teams finished with four points, making it the first European Championship, and the first major tournament since Group E of the 1994 FIFA World Cup, where all teams in a group had the same amount of points.
 Ukraine became the first team to finish bottom of a European Championship group while earning as many as four points.